usccycling/usccycling.github.io/README.md

-# website_source
+# USC Cycling Website
-This is the website source code
+This is the website source code and deployment repo